 Introduction to Arrays in c language

-An array is a fundamental data structure in programming that allows you to store multiple values of the same data type under a single name.
+An array in C programming is a fundamental data structure that stores multiple values of the same data type under a single variable name.
+Arrays help in efficient data management and processing, making them an essential concept in C programming.

-int numbers[10]; // An array of 10 integers
+int numbers[10]; // Declares an array of 10 integers

 numbers[0] = 1;